faraadi/nord-ui/site/src/assets/documents/flex.md

 Nord UI offers a 12 columns grid system based on CSS Flexbox.
 It's easy to use and helps building complex responsive layouts quickly with minimum effort.

 Just Like other grid systems, this one is also made up of two parts: rows and columns.

 Also utilities such as [Alignment](docs?page=alignment), [Visibility](docs?page=visibility) and [Gutter](docs?page=gutter) classes are available to make grids in any sizes and shapes.

+## Import Path
+Import following style(s) to include `flex`, `alignment`, `visibility` and `gutter` styles in your app.

+- Base: `nord-ui/lib/flex.css`
+- Dark Theme: `none`

 ## Screen Sizes and Breakpoints

 We support five screen sizes including:
-- `xs`: for extra small screens, up to 599px
+- `xs`: for extra small screens like mobile screens, up to 599px
-- `sm`: for smaller screens like mobile screens, starting at 600px
+- `sm`: for smaller screens like small tablets, starting at 600px
-- `md`: for medium size screens like tablets, starting at 960px
+- `md`: for medium screens like tablets, starting at 960px
-- `lg`: for large screens like laptop and monitors, starting at 1280px
+- `lg`: for large screens like laptop and desktop monitors, starting at 1280px
-- `xl`: for extra large screens like TV, starting at 1920px
+- `xl`: for extra large screens, starting at 1920px

 Each one supports its own and larger ranges. for example, `md` can affect `lg` range and `xl` range if their classes has not being used.